Emirates ID Renewal Guide For Expats

 Issued by the Federal Authority for Identity, Citizenship, Customs and Ports Security-ICP, your Emirates ID card is a national identity card.
 It is mandatory for UAE citizens and residents to hold a valid Emirates ID card, which means that expats will need to apply for and renew theirs regularly too.
 Without this card, you will not be able to access government services, pass through immigration eGates or travel within the GCC.
 You will also be subject to daily fines.

-In this article, we will explore the process for Emirates ID renewal in 2022.
+In this article, we will explore the process for Emirates ID renewal.
 We will cover the following topics:

 - Emirates ID renewal process – step by step